History of Luxembourg (1984—present): Monarchy

 In 2008, when the legislature passed a law decriminalising euthanasia, a major constitutional crisis threatened to materialise, as Grand Duke Henri announced that he could not in conscience give his assent to this law.
-This was averted through the adoption in that month of an amendment to the Constitution that removed the need for the Grand Duke’s assent to legislation altogether, ending his role in the legislating process.
+This was averted through the adoption in that month of an amendment to the Constitution that removed the need for the Grand Duke's assent to legislation altogether, ending his role in the legislating process.

-During his Christmas address on 24 December 2024, Henri announced his pending abdication from the throne of Luxembourg, which will occur on 3 October 2025 in favour of his eldest son, Guillaume.
+During his Christmas address in 2024, Henri announced his pending abdication from the throne of Luxembourg.
+He abdicated on 3 October 2025, and was succeeded by his eldest son, Guillaume V.

 Politics

-1984 election and 1980s political changes
+1984 election and political changes

 The mid-1980s, and the 1984 election specifically, saw several changes to Luxembourg's political landscape.
 Pierre Werner, the long-running CSV prime minister, stepped down at the election.
 The CSV maintained its status as the biggest party.
-The DP lost only one seat, which was however their first electoral decline in 20 years.
+Its coalition partner the DP lost only one seat, which was however their first electoral decline in 20 years.
 The LSAP jumped from 14 to 21 seats — a huge increase — putting it close to the CSV's tally of 25.
 This was partly due to the LSAP's newly-found unity and the end of its competitor, the Social Democratic Party.

 The 1980s also saw the emergence of minor parties, with tiny seat numbers at first, which would however increase over the next decades.
 The 1984 election saw the first Green Deputies: the "Green Alternative Party", founded after campaigns in the 1970s against the Remerschen nuclear power plant planned by Gaston Thorn's LSAP-DP government, obtained two seats.
 The precursor of the Alternative Democratic Reform (ADR) party was founded in 1987, as a single-issue party campaigning on equality of state pensions between civil servants and others.
 They would receive 4 seats at the next election in 1989.

 In another broad trend, from the middle of the decade, the CSV started to become less conservative and more centrist and ‘social’.
 The DP on the other hand returned to a classic form of economic liberalism.
 The LSAP, for its part moved in a less traditionally socialist direction and became more social democratic in outlook, reflecting broader changes happening in other socialist parties in Western Europe.

 Santer-Poos: CSV-LSAP coalition

+The CSV's Jacques Santer formed a coalition with the newly strengthened LSAP, with the Socialist Jacques Poos as his deputy prime minister.
+The DP returned to opposition.
+The CSV-LSAP coalition was to govern Luxembourg until 1999.